casper-borretzen/casper-borretzen.github.io/_posts/2024-06-07-roguelike-devlog5.md

 In the Roguebasin article [The Incredible Power of Dijkstra Maps](https://www.roguebasin.com/index.php/The_Incredible_Power_of_Dijkstra_Maps){:target="_blank"} he explains a number of use cases for such a map, and example visualizations can be seen in the other article [Dijkstra Maps Visualized](https://www.roguebasin.com/index.php/Dijkstra_Maps_Visualized){:target="_blank"} by Derrick S Creamer.

-There is also the video presentation [Applications of Dijkstra Maps in Roguelikes](https://youtu.be/2ExLEY32RgM){:target="_blank"} by Brett Gildersleeve and Patrick Kenney.

 ### Implementation
 ---